Marnack/dlxtrains_modpack/README.md

 DlxTrains ModPack is an extension for AdvTrains that adds train related content for Minetest train operations.
 Features of the modpack include:

 - Detailed locomotives and wagons whose livery and age appearance can be selected by the owning player.
-- 1 modern diesel locomotive with dynamic sound, smoke and texture effects.
+- 2 diesel locomotives with dynamic sound, smoke and texture effects.
 - 10 industrial freight wagons, including some that have visible loads that reflect the wagon's inventory.
 - 2 support wagons, including an escort wagon and a caboose.